 Through shared experiences, open communication, and leading by example, you can encourage your team to be more accountable.

-Read on if you’d like to learn how to get your team to stop playing the blame game and take responsibility for their actions.
+Read on if you’d like to learn how to get your team to stop playing the blame game and, instead, take responsibility for their actions.

 “When team members don’t agree with a leader’s approach to managing the team, they are less likely to take responsibility for tasks.
 People are less likely to commit because they are doing something they don’t believe in.” – Thoughtful Leader

-If the work you do with your team is seen as a collaboration, employees will be more likely to share in the risk as well as the reward.
+If the work you do with your team is seen as a collaboration, a contract of trust, employees will be more likely to share in the risk as well as the reward.

-Everyone makes mistakes, so don’t judge them.
-It’s important to create a safe space so that employees know they can come clean when issues arise if you want to encourage responsibility.
+Everyone makes mistakes, so don’t judge them for it.
+It’s important to create a safe space where employees feel comfortable to come clean when issues arise if you want to encourage responsibility.

 “Although some leaders may fear that their employees will rock the boat by speaking up, in reality, those workers are often helping avoid a shipwreck.” – Strategy & Video

-While some mistakes might have harsher consequences than others, let employees know that the ultimate outcome for them admitting their errors will be more respect from their peers for speaking up.
+While some mistakes may and do have harsher consequences than others, let employees know that the ultimate outcome for them admitting their errors will be more respect from you and their peers for speaking up.
 Speaking up when you’re in the wrong can be scary, but it’s a respectable thing to have the strength to do so.

-Remind Your Team That Taking Responsibility Isn’t Always Bad
+Remind Them That Taking Responsibility Isn’t Always Bad

-Conversations about taking personal responsibility often only discuss the negative impacts of taking ownership.
-However, there are many positive reasons why being accountable is the more beneficial route.
+Often, conversations about taking personal responsibility only discuss the negative impacts of taking ownership of your mistakes.
+However, there are many positive reasons why being accountable for your actions is the more beneficial route.

-- increased confidence when taking on leadership roles
+- Increased confidence when taking on future leadership roles